 Or

-“Farmers are encouraged to avoid nutrient losses and to take official recommendations into account while drawing fertilisation plan.”
+“Farmers are encouraged to avoid nutrient losses and to take official recommendations into account while drawing fertilisation plans.”

 Note: it is possible to provide voluntary information in addition to the mandatory requirements.
 For example, it is possible for an economic operator to sell a product to an industrial customer with the label prepared for a professional customer.